cmpadden/ece4564_final/README.md

 Name | Task
 --- | ---
 Joe Callen | Implement Gmail module to check if the user has a new email, and update LED system appropriately depending on number of emails or importance of emails.
 Chris Cronin | Create a standard interface for services which will allow new services to be easily added to the system.
+Main module which calls the individual service functions.
 Andrew Gardner | Implement module to get weather data and update LED system appropriately for inclimate weather.
-Cole Padden | Implement a module to control LEDs based on input parameters of GPIO pin, blink duration, blink frequency, and LED color; and main module which calls the individual service functions.
+Cole Padden | Implement a module to control LEDs based on input parameters of GPIO pin, blink duration, blink frequency, and LED color.
+Main module which subscribes to the AMQP Server and call the led control module functions.

 Dependencies